Kelly Schmidt, Ph.D.

 Dr. Schmidt conducts research as a field interviewer for RTI International, headquartered in Research Triangle Park, NC.
 This critical project is part of the National Survey on Drug Use and Health, funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) of the U.S. Department of Health and Human Services.

-Dr. Schmidt also dedicates her time as a youth clinical case manager at My Sisters' Place, in Hartford, CT, where she works with homeless families in specialized transitional and supported housing programs.
-Trained as a tobacco treatment specialist, she has brought that expertise to her work as a case manager for a program blending behavioral and physical wellness care at CMHA in New Britain.
+Dr. Schmidt has also spent considerable time dedicated to youth at My Sisters' Place, in Hartford, CT, where she works with homeless families in specialized transitional and supported housing programs.
+As a tobacco treatment specialist, she has brought that expertise to her work as a case manager for a program blending behavioral and physical wellness care at CMHA in New Britain.
 She has also worked in an outpatient substance abuse program run by Phoenix House.

 Dr. Schmidt is an activist and humanitarian.
 She was the founder and organizer for the Connecticut Meetup to Enhance Humanitarian Knowledge and Action.
 This was a local social group focused on learning more about humanitarian causes both globally and

 locally and taking action to aid these causes.
 In that role she organized successful fundraising events to aid Haitian orphans and building schools in Sudan.